Common problems of retail investors| asset allocation| Concentration or diversification of portfolio| Time the market and behaviour control

 Current market scenario

-Common problems of retail investors is the neglected issue which is not addressed properly due to lack of knowledge and training .Retail investors sometimes lose their money and time due to less knowledge in investing .
+Common problems of retail investors is the neglected issue which is not addressed properly due to lack of knowledge and training .Retail investors frequently lose their hard earned money and time due to improper and un learning in investing .

 I also struggled a lot in investing before understanding the investing mindset and behaviour .
-I understand the pain of losing money in stock market in absence of a tested system .
+I understand the pain retail investors of losing money in stock market in absence of a tested system .

-I will try to address the issue with some examples from my own investing journey .So you may keep on reading till end to get the maximum benefits.
+Though investing is a wide subjetc and life long learning ,still I will try to address the issue with some examples from my own investing journey .So you may keep on reading till end to get the maximum benefits from my small knowledge .

 In the world of information, we all keep on listening the conversations around us about how to become millionaire or wealthy and achieve the financial freedom.
 Passive income and FIRE movement have become the talk of the town within young investors.